-Here is a look at some of the Graduating Seniors from the class of 2017.
-Congratulations graduates and good luck on your future endeavors!
+Here is a look at some of the Graduating Seniors through the years and an opportunity to network with them on their current endeavors!

 Name: Bridget Kyeremateng